What are Microservices?

 Figure 2 - Determine Service Size

 Loose coupling is an essential characteristic of microservices.
-You need to be able to deploy a single microservice on its own.
-There must be zero coordination necessary for the deployment with other microservices.
-This loose coupling enables frequent and rapid deployments, therefore getting much-needed features and capabilities to clients.
+Any microservice should be capable of independent deployment.
+There must be zero coordination necessary for the deployment with other microservices, and other teams.
+This loose coupling enables frequent and rapid deployments, decreasing time to market for value creation within a product.

-Microservices are always expressed in plural because we run several of them, not one.
-Each microservice is further scaled by running multiple instances of it as in the X axis of the AKF Scale Cube.
+Each microservice is scaled by running multiple instances of it as in the X axis of the AKF Scale Cube.
 There are many processes to handle, and memory and CPU requirements are an important consideration when assessing the cost of operation of the entire system.
 Container technologies are often employed to aid with ease of deployment.
-Traditional Java EE stacks are less suitable for microservices from this point of view because they are optimized for running a single application container, not a multitude of containers.
-Stacks such as Node.js and Go are seen as a go-to technology because they are more lightweight and require less memory and CPU power per instance.
+Traditional Java EE stacks are less desirable for microservices from this point of view because they are optimized for running a single application container, not a multitude of containers.
+Node.js and Go are more common as they are more lightweight and require less memory and CPU power per instance.

 In theory, it is possible to create a microservice system in which each service uses a different language and stack (polyglot implementations).
 Such a polyglot implementation has many advantages and disadvantages.
-Generally speaking, in smaller companies economy of scale, code reuse, and developer skills all limit this number at a level that is around 2 - 3.
+Generally speaking, in smaller companies economy of scale, code reuse, and developer skills all set an upper bound on this number of no more than 2 to 3 “stacks”.

 Benefits of Microservices

-As Microservices architecture has been growing in popularity in recent years, so has the benefits that it can bring software development teams and the enterprises.
-As software increases in complexity, being able to componentize functional areas in the application into sets of independent services can yield many benefits, which include, but are not limited to the following:
+As software increases in complexity, the ability to separate functional areas in what would otherwise be a monolith into sets of independent services can yield many benefits, which include, but are not limited to the following:

 - More efficient debugging – no more jumping through multiple layers of an application, in essence, better fault isolation

-- Scalability – componentized microservices lend themselves to be integrated with other applications or services via industry-standard interfaces such as REST and can be scaled independently relative to their individual request rates
+- Scalability – microservices lend themselves to be integrated with other applications or services via industry-standard interfaces such as REST and can be scaled independently relative to their individual request rates

 - Fault tolerance – reduced downtime due to more resilient services< assuming that proper fault isolation and bulkheads are in place/li>

 - Reusability – as microservices are organized around business cases and not a particular project, due to their implementation, they can be reused and easily slotted into other projects or services, thereby reducing costs.